 The BC Food Systems Network was formed in September 1999 to link people all over the province involved in community-level action related to food.
 The Network highlights the way food issues cross cultures, sectors, and age groups.
-Through an email network and annual meetings, we share insights, initiatives, strategies and critical analysis of events in the food system.
-We also share our own work and stimulate each other through exchange of ideas.
-We have held an Annual Gathering each year since 1999, during which the Network’s Annual General Meetings are held.
-At the 2014 AGM the BC Food Systems Network became a project of Tides Canada Initiatives Society (TCI), a move that the Board recommended to strengthen the capacity of the Network to provide leadership in the province.
-The TCI support team provides support in all areas of operations including human resources, finances, grant administration and risk management.
+Through social media, email networks and annual meetings, we share insights, initiatives, strategies and critical analysis of events in the food system.
+We have held an Annual Gathering each year since 1999 where we share our own work and stimulate each other through exchange of ideas.

 To work together to eliminate hunger and create food security for all residents of British Columbia.

 Food security requires a sustainable food system in which:

 - everyone is able to acquire, in a dignified manner, adequate quantity and quality of personally acceptable food;

 - people are able to earn a living wage by growing, producing, processing, handling, retailing and serving food;

 - the quality of land, air and water, the well-being of animals, and the integrity of plants and seeds are maintained and enhanced for future generations; and